davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 ## Thermal events recorded by xenolith petrology

-Petrologic markers within the Crystal Knob xenolith suite and the late timing of the Crystal Knob eruption can be related to interaction of the lithospheric lid from which the xenoliths were sourced with an underlying deep slab window.
+The Crystal Knob xenolith suite shows petrologic variation consistent with reheating from below, possibly due to interaction of a deep slab window with a thick pre-existing lithospheric lid from which the xenoliths were sourced.
-The Crystal Knob xenolith suite shows petrologic variation consistent with reheating from below.
 As discussed in @sec:PT-geochemical-variation, the array of increasing depletion with depth in the Crystal Knob sample set does not match simple decompression melting, and sample CK-6 experienced polyphase major-element refertilization by fractionated melt presumably generated below its pre-eruptive depth.
 At the same time, low levels of re-enrichment by alkali-basalt-like melt are evident across the sample set.
 Deep partial melting and alkalic melt generation are common features of slab window volcanism [@Hole1991] and may contribute to the signature of depletion and re-enrichment recorded by the Crystal Knob xenoliths.